-The tradition of ‘painting down’ white actors and actresses playing Native American characters persisted long after it became unacceptable for them to play black characters.
+The tradition of ‘painting down’ white actors and actresses to play Indigenous American characters persisted long after it became unacceptable for them to play black characters.

 Native American includes not only ‘Red Indians’ from Westerns, but also South and Central Native Americans, including Maya, Inca and Aztec women.